robbiemcmullense/se-web-ui/README.md

 This project uses [StencilJs](https://stenciljs.com) to generate web component from the code.
 StencilJs generate compact web-components that that follow 100% of the web standards and takes care of the polyfills if the browser does not support them natively.
 StencilJs utilize [TypeScript](https://www.typescriptlang.org/) to follow best coding practices.

+You can test all those components with this [Online Template Editor](https://pages.github.schneider-electric.com/IoT/web-template-editor/).

 ## list of components

 | Done | Component      | Info                                                                                                                       |